-The aircraft network is composed of a single gigabit-capable Ethernet subnet (192.168.84.x) that interconnects the server, DSMs, displays, other instruments, and user traffic via Cat-6 shielded twisted pair (STP) cable.
-Fiber optic cable for high bandwidth data transmission is also available and is currently installed in the wings and terminated in the cabin.

-Network access is available at the eight SSDBs in the main cabin, and at the SSDBs in the baggage compartment and the nose.
-Figure 5.13 and Figure 5.14 show the locations of the main cabin SSDBs.
-Network wiring extends to all wing hardpoint locations.

-A separate network links the ADS server to the SATCOM link for transmission to the ground.
+The aircraft is outfitted with multiple networks.
+The primary data acquisition network interconnects the DSMs and provides gigabit Ethernet over copper twisted pair Category6 wire.
+A similar network is provided for data display and user data traffic.
+(Fiber optic cable is also available and is currently installed in the wings and terminated in the cabin.
+This is not currently in use.)
+Network access is available at the eight (8) SSDBs in the main cabin, and at the SSDBs in the baggage compartment and the nose.
+Figures 2.15 and 2.16 show the locations of the main cabin SSDBs.
+Network wiring extends to a wing hard-point locations.
+A third network links the ADS3 server to the SATCOM link for transmission to the ground.